-Author has written 4 stories for Harry Potter, Warriors, Scooby Doo, and Star Wars.
+Author has written 3 stories for Warriors, Scooby Doo, and Star Wars.

 Nothing can compare to the written word.
 Whether it be the blight of the everyday rustic or the melodious writings of the refined classics from days gone by, words are beautiful.
 Images and sounds, emotions and thoughts, whole worlds can be captured using pen and paper.
 And that is why I write.